 RC Customers External to CAISO Balancing Authority Area

 For RC Customers external to the CAISO Balancing Authority Area, the RC Customer must submit specified billing volume data through the Market Result Interface – Settlement (MRI-S) portal no later than September 30, annually.
+If September 30 falls on a weekend or a CAISO holiday, the submittal deadline is the next Business Day.
 RC Customers who are associated with generation-only BAAs, will submit their total annual Net Generation in MWh for the period of January 1 through December 31 of the previous year.
 RC Customers who are associated with BAAs that serve load, will submit their total annual Net Energy for Load in MWh for the period of January 1 through December 31 of the previous year.
 RC Customers who are TOPs, have requested to be directly billed, and have no Net Energy for Load during the period of January 1 through December 31 of the prior year, will indicate such to the CAISO RC.

 If the RC Customer does not submit the required billing volume data by the specified date, the CAISO RC will defer to the RC Customer’s default MWh as specified in the Reliability Coordinator Services Agreement (RCSA) to determine the RC Customer’s billing volume data.
 For an RC Customer that is associated with generation-only Balancing Authority Areas, the default billing volume data shall be calculated as the product of the install capacity of the generation times a 90 percent capacity factor times 8,760 hours in a year.
 For an RC Customer that is associated with Balancing Authority Areas that serve load, the default MWh shall be calculated as the product of 1.25 times the RC Customer’s default Net Energy for Load MWh specified in the RCSA.